 However, if you don’t believe that you can honestly recommend the person for the job, it is best to politely decline writing the letter.
 Refusing to provide a recommendation is better than writing a negative reference, and there will be others who may be able to provide a stronger recommendation for the position candidate.

 Review information on the importance of references, what is included in an employment reference letter, and reference letter samples written by employers for former employees seeking a job.

-When a person is applying for a new job, one of the most valuable references to use is one from your previous employer.
-Hiring managers will be analyzing what kind of employee the candidate will be and whether they will fit in with the corporate culture at the firm.
+When a person is applying for a new job, one of the most valuable references to use is one from a previous employer.
+Hiring managers will be analyzing what kind of employee the candidate will be and whether they will fit in with the corporate culture at their firm.

-A reference letter from the previous employer will provide valuable information—what kind of employee they are, how well they interacted with others, what skills they have, and whether they were competent in their position.
+A recommendation letter from the previous employer will provide valuable information—what kind of employee they are, how well they interacted with others, what skills they have, and whether they were competent in their position.
 It's also an endorsement, providing a positive recommendation for the person's application with the company.

 In your letter, you will want to include: